Starting Blocks at CPT is a unique project development / peer network programme for solo theatre-makers and small companies

 Each year, 5-6 artists or companies develop new work from scratch over an intensive and collaborative ten-week residency at CPT.
 In recent years, Rachel Mars’ hit show The Way You Tell Them, Louise Orwin’s Pretty Ugly, Haley McGee’s The Ex Boyfriend Yard Sale and 2018 Underbelly Untapped Award-winner Queens of Sheba by Nouveau Riche have all started life on Starting Blocks and gone on to national and international tours, four- and five-star press reviews, with extended runs at CPT and beyond.
 Starting Blocks artists are selected by interview after an open call for submissions.

 Starting Blocks runs January to March for ten weeks every year at CPT.
-The call-out for applications is issued every August and can be found on the Artist Call-Outs page of our website
+The call-out for applications is issued every summer and can be found on the Artist Call-Outs page of our website.

-Starting Blocks alumni since the scheme was launched in 2011 are:
+Starting Blocks alumni since the scheme was launched in 2011:

 2012: Rachel Mars; HalfCut; Greg Wohead; Bread & Goose; Chris Dugrenier.